ImplFerris/pico-pico/src/core-concepts/pwm/index.md

 ### Digital Signals

 A digital signal has only two states: HIGH or LOW.
-In microcontrollers, HIGH typically means the full voltage (5 V or 3.3 V), and LOW means 0V.
-There's nothing in between.
+In microcontrollers, HIGH typically means the full voltage (5 V or 3.3 V), and LOW means 0 V. There's nothing in between.
 Think of it like a light switch that can only be fully ON or fully OFF.

 <img style="display: block; margin: auto;" alt="Digital Signals" src="./images/digial-signal.svg"/>